CKBP v2: Better Annotation and Reasoning for Commonsense Knowledge Base Population: Introduction

-However, \ckbpold{} encounters two main problems.
-First, \ckbpold{} are randomly sampled from the whole population space, resulting in a low recall of plausible commonsense knowledge due to the noise in candidate discourse knowledge.
-This leads to a relatively easier dataset as a result of trivial negative examples.
-Second, inspired by \citet{davis2023benchmarks}, which points out possible problems with commonsense benchmarks, including a substantial fraction of incorrect answers, we check the annotations of \ckbpold{} manually and find it problematic.
-For example, Turk's annotators frequently make mistakes on some subtle relations such as \texttt{xIntent}, which should describe an \textit{intention} instead of a \textit{consequence}.
-Therefore, to address the two problems, this paper leverages expert annotation and adversarial construction of a more challenging candidate set for annotation, resulting in the creation of a new and improved evaluation set, \ckbpnew{}.
+However, there are two major limitations in \ckbpold{}.
+First, the quality of \ckbpold{} is limited. \ckbpold{} instances are randomly sampled from the whole population space, resulting in a low recall of plausible commonsense knowledge due to the noise in candidate discourse knowledge.
+Moreover, as pointed out by \citet{davis2023benchmarks}, current crowdsourced commonsense benchmarks often contain a substantial fraction of incorrect answers, we also find it true for \ckbpold{} after manual inspection.
+For example, annotators frequently make mistakes on some subtle relations such as \texttt{xIntent}, which should describe an \textit{intention} instead of a \textit{consequence}.
+Second, it's unclear how to leverage populated or expanded commonsense knowledge in CKBP to further improve downstream commonsense reasoning.
+All previous investigations into CKBP stay within the population task itself without generalizing to actual downstream applications.

+Therefore, to address the two limitations, this work presents a more high-quality and adversarially constructed evaluation set by expert annotation, and a comprehensive pipeline for conducting a series of downstream experiments.
+The aim is to leverage the new CKBP benchmark effectively and facilitate improved utilization for downstream commonsense reasoning tasks.

-Leveraging the existing framework and the evaluation set \ckbpold{}, we build \ckbpnew{} by randomly sampling 2.5k instances from \ckbpold{} and adding 2.5k adversarial instances, leading to a total of 5k instances as an evaluation set.
-These instances are then annotated by experts who have experience in machine commonsense.
-We present the details about the data preparation, annotation, and analysis in Section~\ref{section:dataset_construction}.
-In Section~\ref{section:experiments}, we conduct experiments on the new dataset with powerful baselines, including both strong (semi-)supervised learning methods and zero-shot learning with large language models.
+Leveraging the existing framework, we build \ckbpnew{} by randomly sampling 2.5k instances from \ckbpold{} and adding 2.5k adversarial instances, leading to a total of 5k instances as an evaluation set.
+These instances are then annotated by experts with substantial expertise in machine commonsense.
+Then, we present both intrinsic and extrinsic experiments based on \ckbpnew{}.
+We study the performance of both supervised and semi-supervised task-specific models, together with powerful off-the-shelf language models, such as ChatGPT~\cite{openai2022chatgpt} and Vera~\cite{liu2023vera}, and show that the \ckbpnew{} evaluation set is still challenging even for advanced language models.
+Moreover, by employing a CSKB Population model that demonstrates satisfactory performance on \ckbpnew{}, we can enrich existing CSKBs with diverse and novel knowledge that significantly benefits downstream reasoning.
+We present methodologies and experiments on generative commonsense inference~\cite{bosselut2019comet} and zero-shot commonsense question answering~\cite{DBLP:conf/aaai/MaIFBNO21}, and show that the acquired commonsense knowledge can be valuable augmented data on the original CSKB and lead to improved downstream performance.
+In particular, \ckbpnew{}-preferred population model exhibits better alignment than \ckbpold{} with advancements in generative commonsense inference.